 The rest of the week features everything from reggae and karaoke nights at Bonthi Bar to a soft music night at the Sunset Bar.
 The live bands are great and full of talent, particularly enjoyable singing along to your favorite cover songs.

 If you fancy having a chilled-out evening under the stars then you can head for movie night every Sunday.

 Food and Dining Options at Vilamendhoo

 If we’re being honest, food is one of the most important factors we consider when choosing a resort, especially when you are captive guests!

-Vilamendhoo ticks all of the boxes here and came up top of the list for consistent reviews on quality and diversity of food.
+Vilamendhoo ticked all of the boxes here and came up top of the list for consistent reviews on the quality and diversity of food.